Aryan-Herur/Brain_Tumor_Classification/README.md

 # IEEE_DIODE_impulse2024
 Team IEEE DIODE's impulse colab notebook

-## tasks completed
+## Tasks completed
-task 1 to task 6
+Task 1 to task 6

+## Model
+The model here needs to be stored in the MRI folder on the user's google drive